 Don’t ignore your loved one’s limitations when you’re selecting a community.
 For example, if your father was an avid golfer, you might want to find a senior community on a golf course or with a putting green.
 But if your father’s physical limitations mean that his golfing days are over, choosing a golf-oriented community would be unproductive.

 3. Don’t choose a facility based on your preferences.

 When you’re shopping for an assisted living community, don’t confuse your preferences with your loved one’s.
 Just because you love swimming doesn’t mean your parent needs a community with a heated pool.
 Perhaps a library is more important to your parent.

 4. Don’t choose a facility by location alone.

 A large number of families discover the community they ultimately select for their loved one because they drove by it.
 Simply because a facility is at a high traffic location doesn’t mean it’s right for your loved one.

 Marketers at assisted living communities sometimes create a sense of urgency to pressure families to sign an agreement.
 You may be told there’s “just one unit left” or “we can only offer you these special rates until the end of the month.”
-Don’t allow yourself to succumb to pressure sales tactics that could lead you to choosing a less than ideal location.
+Don’t allow yourself to succumb to pressure sales tactics that could lead you to choose a less than ideal location.